cstohlmann/oea-at-risk-package/Chronic_Absenteeism/readme.md

 ## Use-Case Direction and Data-Type Requirements

-The full Use Case documentation for Predicting Chronic Absenteeism is here <strong><em>[ADD HYPERLINK]</strong></em>.
+The full Use-Case documentation for Predicting Chronic Absenteeism is here <strong><em>[ADD HYPERLINK]</strong></em>.
 This document provides prior research on Chronic Absenteeism and a description of the process and decision-making for developing this use case in a way that demonstrates Microsoft’s Principles of Responsible Data and AI.
 It is highly recommended this document be reviewed by any education system considering using this package, and that the documentation be revised to the specific data and decisions for that system’s context.

 The predictive model provided in this OEA package combines several data sources identified through prior research to be strongly related to absenteeism:
  - detailed student data,